ldyang14/training-material/topics/translatomics/tutorials/quality-of-mapped-reads/tutorial.md

 - How is the distribution of read lengths?
 objectives:
 - Learning quality control metrics of post-alignment data
-- Understand the most important characteristic of Ribo-seq data
+- Understand the most important characteristic of Ribo-Seq data
 time_estimation: '1h'
 key_points:
 - You can know how quality of mapping results is through this tutorial
-- There is a significant feature for Ribo-seq data because of the sliding rule of ribosome on RNA
+- There is a significant feature for Ribo-Seq data because of the sliding rule of ribosome on RNA
 contributors:
 - ldyang14